-What does being in a sexless marriage mean?
-It does not mean that you and your partner never have sex.
-You could be having sex a few times a year and still be classified as being in a sexless marriage.
-One Newsweek study estimates that 20% of couples are living without sex in their relationships.
+It does not mean that you and your partner have no sex.
+You could be having sex a few times a year and still be classified as being in a sexless relationship.
+One Newsweek study estimates that 20% of couples are living without sexual intimacy in marriage.

-Why sexless marriages occur
+Why do sexless marriages occur?

 You’ve become too comfortable with one another, making sex seem “boring” and repetitive.
-Combat this by keeping your sex life fresh and exciting, using toys, monthly sex boxes, and new techniques with your partner.
+Combat this by keeping your sex life fresh and exciting, using toys, monthly sex boxes, and new techniques with your partner

 Low testosterone: Men with low testosterone have a lower sex drive than other men.
 This can be spurred on by stress and anxiety, as well as age.
 Doctors will be able to give a variety of solutions for this issue.

-- Feeling desired: Sex is validating to both partners involved.
+Feeling desired: Sex is validating to both partners involved.
 It lets them know that they are desired, lusted after, and boosts self-esteem.

 Notoriously, sex also lowers stress and anxiety, improves sleep, and lowers the risk of potential health issues such as prostate cancer.
 These are just some of the reasons why sex is important in relationships.
 Thus, a lack of it may lead to depression and a lack of connection to your partner.

-- Insomnia or oversleeping
+Insomnia or oversleeping

-- Severe drop or gain in weight
+Severe drop or gain in weight

-- Stress and anxiety
+Stress and anxiety

 A sexless marriage causing depression can also make you want to have an affair.
 Lack of love and feeling desired to lead to insecurities, which you may try to fill with another person.
 This is extremely harmful to your marriage.

-What to do about a sexless marriage
+What to do about a sexless marriage?

 If initiating sex with your partner is not working, you need to have an honest conversation with your marriage mate.
 Without placing blame, ask them if there is anything you can do to make them excited about having sex.

 Narrowing down when you stopped being intimate with your partner can help you pinpoint why this started.
 Stress from a new job?
 Dishonesty in the relationship?
 Birth of a new child?
 Menopause?

-- Couples counseling: Marriage counseling can help you both identify any underlying issues that are preventing you from having sexual intercourse or being physically intimate in other ways.
+Marriage counseling can help you both identify any underlying issues that are preventing you from having sexual intercourse or being physically intimate in other ways.

-- Personal therapy: If you aren’t comfortable enough to invite your mate to come with you, or aren’t ready to address the subject head-on, you may still find personal therapy helpful.
+If you aren’t comfortable enough to invite your mate to come with you, or aren’t ready to address the subject head-on, you may still find personal therapy helpful.

 This will give each of you the opportunity to build up sexual tension and desire while taking the time apart to assess what you really want out of your marriage and whether or not you will work with one another.